Transhimalaya: Biodiversity

-Conflict and Conservation
+Conflict and conservation

 The Tibetan wolf, snow leopard and lynx are major predators of livestock in the Ladakh region of India.
 Goats, sheep, yak and horses were their most common prey.
 In Mustang, Nepal, rising temperatures and declining snowfall are reducing the area available for agriculture, forcing villagers to relocate and reducing grassland and forest cover.
 This has also led to bharal shifting to lower elevations, where they raid crops.
 In turn, this attracts snow leopards to human settlements, where they prey on livestock.

 On the other hand, many wild herbivores are out-competed and displaced by livestock.
 A historical analysis suggests that the Transhimalayas have lost four wild herbivores over the last millennium or so of human habitation.
 Many parts of the Transhimalayas are now conserved.
-These include the Kangrinboqê National Forest Park in China, the Pin Valley National Park (675 sq. km.) and Kibber Wildlife Sanctuary (1400 sq. km.) in India and parts of the Annapurna Conservation Area (7,629 sq. km.) in Nepal.
+These include the Kangrinboqê National Forest Park in China, the Pin Valley National Park (675 km2.) and Kibber Wildlife Sanctuary (1400 km2.) in India and parts of the Annapurna Conservation Area (7,629 km2.) in Nepal.
 In addition to protecting species diversity, restoration of the native Transhimalayan grasslands has also been found to trap more carbon in the soil, mitigating climate change.